0xCAFEDECAF/VanLiveConnect/README.md

 * Font [Dots All For Now JL.
 1.00 - 7/16/01](https://fonts2u.com/download/dots-all-for-now-jl.font)
   (c) 2001 by Jeffrey N. Levine.
   License: Freeware for commercial or non-commercial use.

-## ⚠️ Limitations, Caveats<a name = "limits"></a>

-Not all VAN bus packets are received error-free; see [this explanation](https://github.com/0xCAFEDECAF/VanBus#limits).

-When using the sat nav, this sometimes causes a screen to stay empty.
-If that happens, try again by using the "Esc" button on the remote control and going into the same screen again.

-I am investigating how to improve on the error-free reception of VAN bus frames.

 ## 👷 Work to be Done<a name = "todo"></a>